 UX on the Y Axis

-Apple also taught us that textual interfaces tire out humans – quickly and permanently.
+Apple also taught us that textual interfaces tire humans out – quickly and permanently.
 We humans are evolutionarily evolved to communicate conversationally, but not necessarily textually.

 We crave shortcuts, pictures and gestures.
 Occasionally we crave sizzle.
 In our weaker moments, we want memes.
 Left to basic instinct, we badly want to swipe right.

-Whatever it’s called, will it too change the world?
+Will it too change the world?
 It’s heading that way.